Our youth ambassadors

 Yasmine Dankwah

-Yasmine is a writer and spoken word from London.
+Yasmine is a writer and spoken word artist from London.
 She’s really passionate about using creativity and storytelling as mediums to explore and validate the lived experiences of marginalised groups from a place of vulnerability and care.
 As a neurodivergent person of colour, she’s interested in researching the link between mental health and neurodiversity through an intersectional lens and contribute to wider already existing conversations.
 Yasmine is very excited and grateful to be part of the Youth Ambassador Team.

 Zaph Brouard